rineidinger/psm4odes/README.md

 # psm4odes
-by Richard D. Neidinger, Davidson College.
+by Richard D. Neidinger, Davidson College, 7/19/24.
 In MATLAB, generates series recurrence code for use in the Power Series Method (PSM) (or arbitrary-order Taylor series) to solve any Ordinary Differential Equations (ODEs) system of form y' = f(t,y) and y(t0) = y0.
-Accompanies article "Automatic Series Recurrence Relations for Ordinary Differential Equations" to be submitted to SIAM Review in 2024.
+Accompanies article *Automatic Series Recurrence Relations for Ordinary Differential Equations* to be submitted to SIAM Review in 2024.

 # Contents and Usage: